-Threats after the Storm: Price Gouging
+In the Path of the Storm: Price Gouging

 Those affected by a natural disaster can unfortunately become victims of untrustworthy businesses and individuals out to profit from the misfortune of others.
 Florida has a tough price gouging law designed to protect its residents and guests from becoming victims for a second time after a disaster.